seanhess/angularjs-typescript/README.md

 Typescript: be happy
 --------------------

-- like waking up on Christmas with well written tests
+- like waking up on Christmas with well-written, fast tests
 - formalize your choices as you go
 - modern features make it easy: optional, inferred